Paris Water Refill Map for Free Drinking Fountains Near You

-Use cacaou to locate public drinking fountains, bottle refill points and classic Wallace fountains around Paris.
-The page is designed for quick searches like “Paris water fountains”, “water fountains Paris” and “refill bottle near me” when you are already outside and need water without buying a plastic bottle.
+Use cacaou as a Paris water fountains map to locate free drinking water in Paris, public drinking fountains, free bottle refill points, bottle refill stations and classic Wallace fountains around you.
+The page is designed for quick searches like “Paris water fountains map”, “free water refill Paris”, “water refill near me” and “refill bottle near me” when you are already outside and need water without buying a plastic bottle.

 Free drinking water and Wallace fountains